-Arctic Fish, akin to all ocean salmon farmers, relies on a pristine ocean environment to deliver high-quality Atlantic salmon.
+Arctic Fish relies on a pristine ocean environment to deliver high-quality Atlantic salmon.
 Our commitment involves mitigating the environmental footprint associated with our operations, and to achieve this, we have implemented a comprehensive suite of control and monitoring systems.
 These measures are designed to safeguard the ecological integrity in the vicinity of our fish farms, reflecting our dedication to responsible and sustainable aquaculture practices.